 Slow-Cooked Salmon with Macaroni Gratin

-Center-cut salmon fillets, slow cooked to flaky delicacy, paired with macaroni baked with rich Camembert, Gruyere and Parmesan.
+Center-cut salmon fillets are slow cooked to flaky delicacy and paired with macaroni baked with rich Camembert, Gruyere and Parmesan.
 Serve with vegetable ratatouille, if desired.

 6 tbsp. unsalted butter